Rising Sun Pow Wow

 Celebrate Native traditions through music, dance, and storytelling in partnership with the Nansemond Indian Nation.

-Applications are no longer being accepted for this year.
+Vendor applications are being accepted for this year's Pow Wow.
+Applications will be accepted until March 22, or until vendor spaces are filled.
 Please email PRSpecialEvents@VBgov.com and request to be on next year’s list.

 Join us for the Rising Sun Pow Wow, a celebration of the Nansemond Tribe and Native American culture through music, intertribal drumming, dancing, and storytelling.
 Experience the traditions of the Nansemond people and learn about the significance of regalia, dances, and tribal heritage.